nodejs/TSC/OpenSSL-Strategy.md

  * OpenSSL 1.1.0 to initially be the assumed default compile target.
  * Bundle a copy of OpenSSL 1.1.0 in the source tree, along with any floating patches still required for improved Windows support and test-runner speed-ups.
- * Remain backward-compatible with OpenSSL 1.0.2 via dynamic linking for the lifetime of Node.js 10 (including beyond the end of official 1.0.2 support lifetime in order to support extended-life Linux distributions that take on the 1.0.2 support burden such as RHEL), verified by the Node.js CI system.
+ * Remain backward-compatible with OpenSSL 1.0.2 via dynamic linking for the lifetime of Node.js 10.
+This will cease being an _official_ policy at the OpenSSL 1.0.2 EOL date which will occur 4 months prior to Node 10 entering Maintenance LTS.
+However, this support will be maintained as long as it does not cause security problems and there are contributors available to maintain such support.
+The lack of a passing test suite with Node.js 10 compiled against OpenSSL 1.0.2 past the EOL date will not hold up further releases of Node 10.
  * Upgrade to OpenSSL 1.1.1 when made generally available and Node.js 10 can retain ABI and API compatibility.
  * **No support for FIPS** unless a new FIPS module becomes available during the Node.js 10 lifetime and is compatible without requiring breaking changes.